dmalone98/music-playlist-manager/README.md

 # Music Playlist Manager

-This is a simple Music Playlist Manager web application built using Flask and JavaScript.
+This is a simple Music Playlist Manager web application built using Flask, JavaScript, and SQLAlchemy.

 ## Project Description

 The Music Playlist Manager allows users to create and manage playlists of their favorite songs.
-This application serves as a basic example of how you can use Flask as the backend and JavaScript for the frontend to create a web-based information system.
+This application serves as a basic example of how you can use Flask as the backend, JavaScript for the frontend, and SQLAlchemy to interact with a relational database to create a web-based information system.

 ## Features